- What does Hired do?

 Ratings and reviews

 Hired has received mostly positive reviews.
-They boast many success stores on their website– people enjoyed working with their talent advocate more than traditional recruiters.
+They boast many success stories on their website– people enjoyed working with their Candidate Experience Team Member more than traditional recruiters.
 The Hired team and the candidate have the same goal–getting the candidate a job.
 This made the process feel less adversarial for users.

 Those who were not accepted into Hired’s marketplace complained that they did not receive any feedback as to why they were not a fit.
 It’s less helpful if you don’t know how you can enhance your profile.
 People who have been accepted also complained that they were receiving too many interviews at once and couldn’t keep up.
 They felt overwhelmed and like they were actually looking less professional to these companies since they were keeping them waiting for responses or needing to book interviews really far out.
 Another complaint was that the salaries that accompanied the job postings on Hired were higher than the actual offered salary from the company.